HarrysAsi/React-Blog-Api/README.md

 ### Prerequisites - installing

-You have to install Python 3.6+ and Django Framework Change the database information in the settings.py file based on your setup.
+You have to install Python 3.6+ and Django Framework.
+Change the database information in the settings.py file based on your setup.

 ```